-253 Commonwealth was designed by architect William Whitney Lewis and built in 1880-1881 by James Smith and Morton & Chesley, builders, one of two contiguous houses (253-255 Commonwealth).
-The original building permit applications, dated September 3, 1880, show H. O. Roberts as the owner of 253 Commonwealth and N. B. Mansfield as the owner of 255 Commonwealth.
+253 Commonwealth was designed by architect William Whitney Lewis and built in 1880-1881 by James Smith and Morton & Chesley, builders, one of two contiguous houses (253-255 Commonwealth) built in the same design.
+The houses were built for Henry Osborne Roberts and Nathaniel Brookhouse Mansfield, partners in the shipping merchant firm of Roberts & Mansfield.

-During the 1888-1889 winter season, 253 Commonwealth was the home of banker and broker Albion Bryant Turner and his wife, Mary Alice (Rawson) Turner.
+During the 1888-1889 winter season, 253 Commonwealth was the home of Albion Bryant Turner and his wife, Mary Alice (Rawson) Turner.
 They previously had lived at 457 Beacon.

 By the 1896-1897 winter season, 253 Commonwealth was the home of Miss Catharine Jane Chamberlayne, who operated Miss Chamberlayne’s School for Girls in the house.
 She previously had lived and operated the school at 64 Commonwealth.

 She continued to live and operate her school at 253 Commonwealth in 1905, but had moved both the school and her residence to 28 Fenway by 1906.
-The school remained at 28 Fenway until about 1920, but had moved to 261 Clarendon by 1922.
+The school remained at 28 Fenway until about 1920, but had moved to 261 Clarendon by the 1921-1922 winter season.
 Catharine Chamberlayne continued to operate the school until about 1917, after which she became “principal emeritus” until her death in April of 1920.
 By 1922 (and probably soon after Catharine Chamberlayne’s retirement), the school was under the direction of Bertha K. Filkins, who previously had been a teacher in the school and had lived at 28 Fenway.
 After the school moved to 261 Clarendon, Miss Filkins also made it her residence.

-He was a trustee of his family’s estate and various other estates.
+Arthur Johnson was a trustee of his family’s estate and various other estates.

 During the 1919-1920 winter season, the Johnsons were living elsewhere and 253 Commonwealth was the home of George Lee and his wife, Eva Marie (Ballerini) Lee.
 They previously had lived in Brookline.
 George Lee was an artist with a studio at 304 Boylston and a yachtsman.
 They also maintained a home in Beverly Farms, which subsequently became their primary residence.
 In 1926, they were one of the first residents of the newly-built cooperative apartments at 301 Berkeley.